WD-Leong/NLP-Seq-CNN/README.md

 # NLP Language Model using 1D Dilated Causal Convolutional Networks
 This repository includes the codes that I explored for language modelling using a 1D Dilated Causal Convolutional Networks.
 It is inspired from the [WaveNet Model](https://deepmind.com/blog/article/wavenet-generative-model-raw-audio), which I modified and applied to the Language Modelling task.
+By applying dilated convolutional networks (CNN), the model increases the receptive field exponentially to allow it to model long range dependencies and sequences.
+The first layer has a dilation rate of 1, but subsequent layers have a dilation rate of 2.

 This repository includes a code to train the data on the [Reddit Jokes](https://github.com/taivop/joke-dataset) dataset.
 To train the model, first process the Reddit data by running
 ```